bluesentry/tf-module.openvpn/README.md

 ## SSL
 The OpenVPN server requires an ssl cert and does not currently support being put behind a load balancer.
 Currently this module will generate an acme certificate via `Letsencrypt` and install it on the server.
+**Note:** The cert will only be created if hosted_zone is provided a value.
+If left blank, the openvpn server will be created, but with no cert installed.

 ## Argument Reference
 The following module level arguments are supported.